Verifying your hardware is functioning correctly

 NUMA is a system where each processor has separate memory.
 The separate memory helps to avoid a performance hit when several processors attempt to address the same memory.

 The main requirement is that a similar amount of memory is installed beside each processor.
-If the amount of memory installed beside each processor is not similar, it is unbalanced and you might experience performance problems.
+If the amount of memory installed beside each processor is not similar, it is unbalanced and the system might experience performance problems.

 For more information, see Using NUMA Systems with ESXi